rust-lang/wg-async/src/vision/status_quo/Alan_tries_to_debug_a_hang.md

 Alan's startup has officially launched and YouBuy is live for the world to use.
 The whole team is very excited especially as this will be their first use of Rust in production!
-Normally, as a .Net shop, they would have written the entire application in C# but because of the scalability and latency requirements on their inventory service, they decided to write that microservice in Rust utilizing the `async` features they've heard so much about.
+Normally, as a .NET shop, they would have written the entire application in C#, but because of the scalability and latency requirements on their inventory service, they decided to write a microservice in Rust utilizing the `async` features they've heard so much about.

 The day's excitement soon turns into concern as reports begin coming into support of customers who can't checkout.
-After a few cases, a pattern begins to emerge: when a customer is trying to buy the last available item, the checkout process hangs forever.
+After a few cases, a pattern begins to emerge: when a customer tries to buy the last available item, the checkout process hangs forever.

 Alan suspects there is an issue with the lock used in the inventory service to prevent multiple people from buying the last available item at the same time.
 With this hunch, he builds the latest code and opens this local dev environment to conduct some tests.